ARTIS phenoCutting-edge robotic imaging for multiple surgical disciplines

 Comply with infection control standards

 ARTIS pheno helps you be at the forefront of this important topic.
 The imaging system features internal cable guidance and seamless, spill-sealed covers with evenly smooth surfaces, making it easy to clean.
-In addition its painting has significant antimicrobial effect on non-sporulating bacteria.
 This way, ARTIS pheno can help you strive to maintain high infection control standards.